Updated July 6, 2021

-One benefit of bovine collagen is that it's cost effective.
+One benefit of bovine collagen is that it is cost effective.
 It is cheaper than marine collagen, and is a popular item at health food stores and grocery stores.
 This means it is readily available and easy to find.
 Another benefit is that you can take it if you can't have fish for any reason.
 In this case, it is a good alternative to marine collagen.
 If you are taking collagen for joint pain, bovine may be a better option for you as well.
 It's important that you choose grass-fed collagen, if you decide to take the bovine variety.
 As we already discussed, land animals do have a higher tendency for contamination, so make sure the product you buy is the cleanest available.

 Which is better?

 In terms of quality and bioavailability, marine collagen is better.
 It will still help your joint health like bovine, but will also help with skin issues, bone health, anti-aging, and more.
 They both have the potential to help heal your gut lining.
 If you can take marine collagen, it is definitely the best place to start when it comes to supplements.
 The type of collagen you take does matter.
 Whether it's collagen powder, bone broth, or one of our Kalumi BEAUTYfood bars, know your product!
 Our bars contain 12 grams of wild-caught marine collagen, and 15 grams of protein.
-They're packed with superfoods and vitamins that help boost the production of collagen, such as sweet potatoes, yacon syrup, and cocoa.
+They're packed with superfoods and vitamins that help boost the production of collagen, such as sweet potatoes, yacon syrup, and cocoa butter.
 Not only do you get the benefits of collagen, but the other ingredients are all clean and formulated to increase your energy and keep you full.

 These statements have not been evaluated by the Food and Drug Administration.Sources: